US–UK Mutual Defence Agreement: Truman administration

-In 1949, the Americans offered to make atomic bombs in the US available for Britain to use if the British agreed to curtail their atomic bomb programme.
-That would have given Britain nuclear weapons much sooner than its own target date of late 1952.
+In 1949, the Americans offered to make atomic bombs in the US available for United Kingdom to use if the British agreed to curtail their atomic bomb programme.
+That would have given United Kingdom nuclear weapons much sooner than its own target date of late 1952.
 Only the bomb components required by war plans would be stored in the UK, the rest would be kept in the US and Canada.
 The offer was rejected by the British on the grounds that it was not "compatible with our status as a first-class power to depend on others for weapons of this supreme importance".

 As a counter-offer, the British proposed limiting the British programme in return for American bombs.
 The opposition of key American officials, including Lewis Strauss from the United States Atomic Energy Commission (AEC), and Senators Bourke B. Hickenlooper and Arthur Vandenberg of the Joint Committee on Atomic Energy (JCAE), coupled with security concerns aroused by the 2 February 1950 arrest of the British physicist Klaus Fuchs as an atomic spy, caused the proposal to be dropped.
 The June 1951 defection of Donald Maclean, who had served as a British member of the Combined Policy Committee from January 1947 to August 1948, reinforced the Americans' distrust of British security arrangements.